MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-faq.md

 **Question:** What areas of Power BI are available for Log Analytics integration?

-*Answer:* Currently dataset activity logs (i.e. Analysis Services Engine traces) are available in the Preview.
-More areas of Power BI are planned for Azure Log Analytics integration in future.
+*Answer:* Dataset activity logs (such as Analysis Services Engine traces) are currently available in the Preview.

 **Question:** When should I use Log Analytics for the Analysis Services Engine?

-*Answer:* Engine logs are very detailed and can be high volume and large, avergaging 3-4KB each for complex datasets.
+*Answer:* Engine logs are detailed and can be high volume and large, averaging 3-4 KB each for complex datasets.
 Therefore we recommend carefully considering when to use logging for the Analysis Service engine. **Typical use cases for logging are performance investigations, scale/load testing or pre-release validation.**

 **Question:**  Which Analysis Services events are supported?
 What will the logs look like?